kghose/Chhobi2/Readme.md

-Commandline Photo Organizer for Mac.
+Minimal Photo Organizer for Mac.
 Because photographers can be geeks too.

 Chhobi is a Frankenstein's monster of Python and native Mac OS X components.
-Chhobi runs in a terminal window with no flashy graphics or UI.
-You enter commands into the